rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 1
-How many stops are in the database?
+How many stops are in the database.

 **My Solution:**